Construction Management Bachelor of Science

 - Understand the basic principles of structural behavior.

-- Understand the basic principles of mechanical, electrical, and piping systems.
+- Understand the basic principles of HVAC, electrical, and plumbing systems.

 This is a four-year, American Council for Construction Education (ACCE) accredited program that begins in the fall of the student’s first year and is planned to finish in the summer semester of the student’s fourth year.